• Skip to primary navigation

 This turkey pasta salad is packed with fresh ingredients, with a creamy maple tahini dressing.
 Perfect for BBQs, potlucks and summer picnics, it will be a sure-fire hit with friends and family and is super easy to make!

-Check out my turkey cranberry cream cheese sandwich as another lunch option!
+Check out my turkey cranberry cream cheese sandwich and my chicken salad without mayo as more tasty lunch options!

 turkey pasta salad in a grey bowl next to a bunch of radishes and wooden salad servers.